ProtoSchool/chengdu/README.md

 We focus on building IPFS ecosystem (Decentralized Storage Network) cooperate with [Protocol Labs](https://protocol.ai/).

-Everyone is welcome to join us to learn, to preach, to research, to develop, to share ideas of the amazing tech together!
+Everyone is welcome to join us to learn, to promote, to research, to develop, and to share ideas of the amazing tech together!
 :raised_hands:
 ## Preliminaries